minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 - control for individual (how to include individual, if not ID, doesnt work well)
 - log transformation of contribution..

+- which fixed effects used?
+"By using fixed effects, we control for unobservable factors that are constant over time.
+Thus, we only use the change in contributions within a district or for a given member to identify the effect of contributions on changes in voting." @griers
-confounding vars from statmann: @stratmann-2002 p.12-13
+"Finally, Stratmann (2002) uses incumbent fixed effects to study the effect of interest group contributions on financial services legislation" @griers confounding vars from statmann: @stratmann-2002 p.12-13
 - employment in banking, insurance nad investment industries
 - indicator for party majority in the house